PyCav/PyCav.github.io/_posts/2016-07-21-python-distributions.markdown

 jemoji:
 author: austenlamacraft
 ---
-We are using the [Anaconda](https://www.continuum.io/downloads) distribution
+We recommend the [Anaconda](https://www.continuum.io/downloads) distribution, which installs Python, as well as the Jupyter Notebook used for the demos, and a host of other scientific packages.